Tromboncino Squash Recipe: A Unique Side Dish

 Can Tromboncino squash be eaten with the skin on?

-Yes, you can enjoy Tromboncino squash with its skin on.
-The skin is tender, especially when the squash is harvested young, and it adds a lovely texture and nutritional boost to your dish.
+Yes, the skin is tender, especially when the squash is harvested young, and it adds a lovely texture and nutritional boost to your dish.
 Plus, it saves you prep time!

 Is there a specific season for Tromboncino squash?